This is part of a FAQ series! Please share and comment if you found any of these articles helpful 🙂

 The professor however was a bit over my head, to say the least.

-He never really fully explained concepts in any sort of way I could understand.
+He never fully explained concepts in a way I could understand.

-There’s no doubt in my mind he was on another level, but as a teacher, he didn’t convey his thoughts effectively.
+I have no doubt he was on another level, but as a teacher, he didn’t convey his thoughts effectively.

-Even though I really didn’t have too good a grasp of what MIDI was, I still somehow produced some decent music.
+Even though I didn’t have a good grasp of MIDI, I still produced some decent music now lost forever in the MySpace chasm.
+Does anyone remember MySpace?
+Leave a comment below.

-Thinking back now brings back a lot of bittersweet memories, as well as quite a bit of nostalgia as I’m writing this.
+Thinking back on it brings back a lot of bittersweet memories, as well as quite a bit of nostalgia as I’m writing this.

 Winter 2007

-It wasn’t until 2007 that I really learned about MIDI.
+It wasn’t until 2007 that I actually learned about MIDI.

-There are many people out there who just can’t fathom how a person can listen to a beat with no lyrics; it just blows their mind.
+Many people out there can’t fathom how a person can listen to a beat with no lyrics; it just blows their mind.

 Beats are compositions too (just like Gingers are still people), and though I will agree that they can be repetitive (the beat not the ginger lol), it doesn’t change the fact that a good beat is truly a work of art.